Your Name:

 page break

-Use your notes and the information on this worksheet to answer the following questions.
+Use your notes and the information on your reading packet to answer the following questions.
 Answer using complete sentences.
+Also, use the questions as a way to help you to study the text: do not just look up ‘answers’ on the Internet.

 4. Define period.
 How many are there?